 Modern-Day Amelia Earhart Recreates Historic Flight

 There's a modern-day Amelia Earhart flying around out there, and her name is…Amelia Earhart?
-Amelia Rose Earhart is a news anchor, philanthropist, and a pilot.
-Because of her name, she's lived her entire life in the shadow of the infamous Amelia Earhart, who attempted to circumnavigate the globe in 1937 but vanished at sea.
+Amelia Rose Earhart is a news anchor, philanthropist, and a pilot. zdue to her name, she's lived her entire life in the shadow of the infamous Amelia Earhart, who attempted to circumnavigate the globe in 1937 but vanished at sea.

-So who is this contemporary Amelia Earhart?
-Is Amelia Earhart her real name?
-And is she really a pilot?
+Who is this contemporary Amelia Earhart?
+Is Amelia Earhart her real name, and is she really a pilot?
 Amelia Rose Earhart is not a blood relative of the late Amelia Earhart, but Amelia Earhart is her real name and she is, in fact, a pilot.
 And beyond her name, today's Amelia Earhart has a few additional things in common with the legendary Earhart, including an adventurous spirit, a passion for flight and the accomplishment of flying around the world.

 The Amelia Project